Privacy Policy

 You have the right to:

-• Withdraw consent— You can stop using the service and request account deletion at any time.
+• Withdraw consent — You can stop optional product analytics in Settings at any time.
+You can also stop using the service and request account deletion.

 7. Data Retention